TrStans606/DeNovoTelomereMiner/README.md

 2. Unzip TeloPort into the directory Programs
 3. While in the TeloPort directory type make

-#Dependencies for TeloPortWrapper
+#Dependencies for DeNovoTelomereMiner

 #Inputs for TeloPortWrapper
 an interleved or two seperated fastq files a fasta genome file

-#How to use TeloPortWrapper
+#How to use DeNovoTelomereMiner